Coffee Food System Undergraduate Summer Research Fellowship

 With the generous support of the MacKenzie Scott Foundation, Whittier College has established the Coffee Food System Undergraduate Summer Research Fellowship.

-The fellowship will support one fellow who has an interest in food and food systems, coffee production systems, agronomical practices, and a desire to engage in a fulfilling experiential summer undergraduate research project with a faculty mentor in the Whittier College Research Coffee Orchard.
+The fellowship will support up to two fellows who have an interest in food and food systems, coffee production systems, agronomical practices, and a desire to engage in a fulfilling experiential summer undergraduate research project with a faculty mentor in the Whittier College Research Coffee Orchard.

 Among the main objectives of this fellowship are: